 The completion time for this intermediate contract work shall be the time the Contractor is required to complete the removal of all traffic control devices for lane closures according to the time restrictions stated above and place traffic in the existing traffic pattern.

-The liquidated damages are Five Hundred Dollars (\$ 500.00) per 15 minute time period.
+The liquidated damages are Five Hundred Dollars (\$ 500.00) per hour.